Ascend/pytorch/README.en.md

 ## During GCC installation through the CLI, an error is reported indicating that the package cannot be found.
 During GCC compilation, another error is reported.

 When downloading GCC from some sources, you may be prompted by an error message indicating that the package cannot be found.
-In this case, use the source code to build and install GCC.
+In this case, use the source code to compile and install GCC.

 Perform the following steps as the **root** user.

-1. Download gcc-7.3.0.tar.gz from [https://mirrors.tuna.tsinghua.edu.cn/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz](https://gitee.com/link?target=https %3A %2F %2Fmirrors.tuna.tsinghua.edu.cn %2Fgnu %2Fgcc %2Fgcc-7.3.0%2Fgcc-7.3.0.tar.gz).
+1. Download **gcc-7.3.0.tar.gz** from [https://mirrors.tuna.tsinghua.edu.cn/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz](https://mirrors.tuna.tsinghua.edu.cn/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz).

 2. GCC installation requires adequate temporary space.
 Run the following command to clear the **/tmp** directory in advance: